 We acknowledge some limitations that were unfortunately difficult to control.
 From a relatively large cohort size of 181 patients undergoing pre-NAT CPET, many patients were excluded due to the lack of appropriate imaging for BC analysis and non-progression to NAT.
 Patients underwent NAT according to local clinical guidelines (non-standardised), as this heterogeneous cohort provided a pragmatic snapshot capture of the OG patient population reflecting tertiary UK OG cancer practices, this lends itself easily to external validation in other patient cohorts.
 Furthermore, nutritional status and concomitant disorders were not recorded during this study and would have been useful risk-factors for modelling morbidity status relative to body composition and physical fitness.

 In conclusion, NAT has a significant detrimental impact on abdominal and chest wall BC and physical fitness prior to OG cancer surgery.
-Interestingly, skeletal muscle structure and quality were not predictive of mortality, whereas physical fitness (function) predicted 1-year survival.
+Interestingly, skeletal muscle quantity and quality were not predictive of mortality, whereas physical fitness (function) predicted 1-year survival.
 Histopathology predicted both 1- and 2-year survival, suggesting tumour phenotype is more important than physical fitness in determining longer term outcomes.
 Understanding the underlying mechanisms resulting in these phenotypic changes in order to develop effective targeted interventions is urgently needed.

 Acknowledgements